 - Equity Contributions → e.g. Financial Sponsor Contribution, Rollover Equity

 From the perspective of the financial sponsor, the rollover equity by management is a “source” of funds that reduce:

 If a management team decides to rollover part of its equity into the new post-LBO entity, it is generally because they are under the belief that the risk undertaken by participating is worth the potential upside.

 The catalyst for a management buyout (MBO) is more often than not an unhappy management team.

 After receiving criticism under current ownership or due to being a publicly traded company, the management team can decide the company could be run better under their guidance (and without external distractions such as constant pressure from shareholders or negative press coverage).

-Hence, management buyouts coincide with lackluster performance, negative investor sentiment, and scrutiny from the shareholder base (and the general public) in practically all cases.
+Hence, management buyouts coincide with lackluster performance, negative investor sentiment, and scrutiny from the shareholder base (and other participants in the public markets) in practically all cases.